filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 ### Syncing the chain

 Syncing the chain is a key role of the daemon.
-It syncs with the other nodes on the blockchain network by sending messages, which are in turn are collected into [blocks](https://docs.filecoin.io/reference/general/glossary/#block).
+It syncs with the other nodes on the blockchain network by sending messages, which are in turn collected into [blocks](https://docs.filecoin.io/reference/general/glossary/#block).
 Then, blocks are collected into [tipsets](https://docs.filecoin.io/reference/general/glossary/#tipset).
 Your Lotus daemon then receives the messages on-chain, enabling you to maintain consensus about the state of the Filecoin Network with all the other participants.

 Due to the growth in the size of the chain since its genesis, it is not advised for Storage Providers to sync the entire history.
 Instead, use the available [lightweight snapshots](https://lotus.filecoin.io/kb/chain-snapshots/) to import the most recent messages (note, as of April 2022, on mainnet, even the lightweight snapshot is 72Gb).
 One exception in which a provider would need to sync the entire chain would be to run a Blockchain Explorer like [Filfox](https://filfox.info).